gunhanb/MetaStan/cran-comments.md

 ## This is a new submission

 In this submission, I have
+* corrected the Stan parameterization used in the "meta_stan" function.

+## Test environments
+* win-builder (devel and release)
+* ubuntu 18.04, R 3.6.1
+* local OS X install, R 3.6.1

+## R CMD check results
+There were no ERRORs or WARNINGs or NOTEs.

+## This is a new submission

+In this submission, I have
 * extended the package by including functions to fit model-based meta-analysis models
 * added two functions: create_MBMA_dat and MBMA_stan
 * added an example dataset for model-based meta-anylsis